Siddesh2801/AI-Chatbot/README.md

 `pip3 install numpy`

 ### Tensorflow
-In order to build our neural network, tensorflow will olay a vital role, since it provides a user friendly way to construct neural networks based on our requirements.
+In order to build our neural network, tensorflow will play a vital role, since it provides a user friendly way to construct neural networks based on our requirements.
 Install tensorflow by running the following code in terminal: